seanstrom/Essays/importance-of-values.md

 ### Summary

-The message here isn't necessarily "Use Promises", but more so "Use Values".
+The message here isn't necessarily "use Promises", but more so "use Values".
 When you're able to represent pieces of your system as values, you're able to compose with those values.
-In the case of asynchronous operations, we're able to represent them as **Promises**.
-With **Promises** we're able to achieve the same kind of composition between our functions.
+In the case of asynchronous operations, we're able to represent them as **Promises**, and with **Promises** we're able to achieve the function composition we want.